ray-x/navigator.lua/README.md

 ## Example: Javascript closure

-The following screenshot shows javascript call tree 🌲 of variable `browser` insides a closure.
-This feature is similar to incoming & outgoing calls from LSP.
+The screenshot below shows javascript call tree 🌲 for variable `browser` within a closure.
+This feature parallels the LSP 'incoming & outgoing calls' feature.
 It is designed for the symbol analysis.

 ![navigator](https://user-images.githubusercontent.com/1681295/126022829-291a7a2e-4d24-4fde-8293-5ae61562e67d.jpg)

 Explanation:

-- The first line of floating windows shows there are 3 references for the symbol <span style="color:red"> _browser_ </span> in closure.js
+- The topmost entry in the floating window indicates there are 3 references for the symbol <span style="color:red"> _browser_ </span> within closure.js
-- The first reference of browser is an assignment, an emoji 📝 indicates the value is changed in this line.
+- The first reference of browser is an assignment, an emoji 📝 indicates the value is modified in this line.
 In many cases, we search for references to find out when the value changed.
 - The second reference of `browser` is inside function `displayName` and `displayName` sit inside `makeFunc`, So you will see `displayName{} <- makeFunc{}`
+- The next occurrence of `browser` is located within the function `displayName`, which is nested inside `makeFunc`.
+Hence, the display reads `displayName{} <- makeFunc{}.`
-- The third similar to the second, as var browser is on the right side of '=', the value not changed in this line and emoji is not shown.
+- The final reference is akin to the previous one, except that since `browser` appears on the right side of the `=`, its value remains unaltered, and consequently, no emoji is displayed.

 ## Example: C++ definition

 C++ example: search reference and definition

 ![cpp_ref](https://user-images.githubusercontent.com/1681295/119215215-8bd7a080-bb0f-11eb-82fc-8cdf1955e6e7.jpg)

 You may find a 🦕 dinosaur(d) on the line of `Rectangle rect,` which means there is a definition (d for def) of rect in this line.

 `<- f main()` means the definition is inside function main().

 ## Golang struct type

-Struct type references in multiple Go ﳑ files
+Struct type references in multiple Go 󰟓  files

 ![go_reference](https://user-images.githubusercontent.com/1681295/119123823-54b3b180-ba73-11eb-8790-097601e10f6a.gif)